If you're looking for 40 ways to burn 400 calories, you've come to the right place - we've rounded up a selection of activities that do just that!

 - Jump rope: Not just for the playground!
 Jump rope (or skipping, as it's also known) will improve cardiorespiratory fitness, flexibility, and coordination.
 Learn more about why jump rope is a brilliant workout in our dedicated article.

 - Spinning: Even just a half-hour class will strengthen your heart and tone your legs with pedal power.
 Check local gyms and leisure centers for classes, or else invest in one of the best exercise bikes to join virtual spin sessions in the comfort of your own home.

 - Step aerobics: This old-school form of cardio uses more than six times the effort of sitting.

 - Rollerblading: Helps strengthen muscles and bones, which in turn can lessen your risk of osteoporosis.

 - Boxing: Offering a full-body workout, boxing is undergoing somewhat of a renaissance, as people begin to appreciate the sport's calorie-torching credentials.
-Eye of the Tiger playing on your workout earbuds is optional!
+Eye of the Tiger playing on your set of the best workout earbuds is optional!

 Got 40 minutes?
 Burn 400 calories by...

 - Swimming: Specifically front crawl.
 This stroke works all your muscles with little strain, making it a great low-impact exercise.
 It’s also often suggested for those suffering from asthma.